 NOTICE for 2023 USSY Program

-The United States Senate Youth Program (USSYP) Washington Week will be held March 5-12, 2022.
+The United States Senate Youth Program (USSYP) Washington Week will be held March 4-11, 2023.
 Two students from each state will be selected to attend the online program and each student will receive a $10,000 undergraduate college scholarship.
-Students may qualify to apply through leadership positions they currently hold per the USSYP official criteria for the current 2020-2021 academic year.
-If students are unable to hold leadership positions this year due to the pandemic, they can submit the position they held during the 2019-2020 academic year.
 All student leadership qualifying positions are subject to the judgement of the state selection administrator and will be verified and confirmed.

 It is completely up to the local school district to decide how to select one student to nominate to the USSYP.
 Some principals delegate that responsibility to someone such as a school counselor or student council advisor.
 They may have a small committee within the school interview potential candidates.